pingidentity/terraform-provider-pingone/docs/resources/risk_policy.md

 - `max_score` (Number) An integer that specifies the maxiumum score to use as the lower bound value of the policy threshold.

-<a id="nestedatt--policy_scores--predictors"></a>
-### Nested Schema for `policy_scores.predictors`

-Required:

-- `compact_name` (String) A string that specifies the compact name of the predictor to apply to the risk policy.
-- `score` (Number) An integer that specifies the score to apply to the High risk / true outcome of the predictor, to apply to the overall risk calculation.

-Read-Only:

-- `predictor_reference` (String) A string that specifies the attribute reference of the level to evaluate.

 <a id="nestedatt--policy_weights"></a>
 ### Nested Schema for `policy_weights`

 Required:

+- `predictors` (Attributes Set) An object that describes a predictor to apply to the risk policy and its associated weight value for the overall weighted average risk calculation. (see [below for nested schema](#nestedatt--policy_weights--predictors))

+Optional:

 - `policy_threshold_high` (Attributes) An object that specifies the lower and upper bound threshold values that define the high risk outcome as a result of the policy evaluation. (see [below for nested schema](#nestedatt--policy_weights--policy_threshold_high))
 - `policy_threshold_medium` (Attributes) An object that specifies the lower and upper bound threshold values that define the medium risk outcome as a result of the policy evaluation. (see [below for nested schema](#nestedatt--policy_weights--policy_threshold_medium))

+<a id="nestedatt--policy_weights--predictors"></a>
+### Nested Schema for `policy_weights.predictors`

+Required:

+- `compact_name` (String) A string that specifies the compact name of the predictor to apply to the risk policy.
-- `predictor` (Attributes Set) An object that describes a predictor to apply to the risk policy and its associated weight value for the overall weighted average risk calculation. (see [below for nested schema](#nestedatt--policy_weights--predictor))
+- `weight` (Number) An integer that specifies the weight to apply to the predictor when calculating the overall risk score.

+Read-Only:

+- `predictor_reference_value` (String) A string that specifies the attribute reference of the level to evaluate.

 <a id="nestedatt--policy_weights--policy_threshold_high"></a>
 ### Nested Schema for `policy_weights.policy_threshold_high`